Mary Moriarty

-Mary Frances Moriarty (born January 14, 1964) is an American attorney and elected official serving as the County Attorney of Hennepin County, Minnesota.
-She is a member of the Minnesota Democratic–Farmer–Labor Party (DFL).
-Moriarty previously served as the Chief Public Defender of Hennepin County.
+Mary Frances Moriarty (born January 14, 1964) is an American attorney serving as the County Attorney of Hennepin County, Minnesota.
+A member of the Minnesota Democratic–Farmer–Labor Party (DFL), Moriarty previously served as the Chief Public Defender of Hennepin County.

 Early life and education

 Moriarty was born in Benson, Minnesota.
 Her mother, Linda, was an English teacher.
 Her father, Patrick, served as the Itasca County Attorney from 1963 to 1969, and was later a public defender in New Ulm.
 Moriarty worked briefly as a reporter before enrolling at Macalester College, where she played softball and basketball and majored in history and political science, earning her Bachelor of Arts in 1986.
 In 1989, she earned a Juris Doctor from the University of Minnesota Law School.
-After clerking for Hennepin County Judge Kevin Burke and passing the bar exam, Moriarty went to work for the Hennepin County Public Defender's Office.
+After clerking for Hennepin County judge Kevin Burke and passing the bar exam, Moriarty went to work for the Hennepin County Public Defender's Office.